 Rowena Reed Kostellow, FIDSA

-Rowena Reed’s unshakable conviction that “foundation” studies aimed at exploring abstract visual relationships that are essential to creating and appreciating art and design.
-She focused her own attention and considerable gifts on exploring these relationships in the three-dimensional realm, creating the standard three-dimensional exercises.
-She spent her life developing and refining a methodology for teaching what she called the ”structure of visual relationships”, with three-dimensional exercises of form, plane, and line, convexity, and concavity and space problems.
+Rowena's unshakable conviction was that Foundation studies aimed at exploring abstract visual relationships were essential to creating and appreciating art and design.
+She focused her attention and considerable gifts on exploring these relationships in the three-dimensional realm, creating the standard three-dimensional exercises for Pratt ID students.
+She spent her life developing and refining a methodology for teaching what she called the ”structure of visual relationships," with three-dimensional exercises of form, plane, and line; convexity and concavity; and space problems.

 With rigorist, formalist, and principle-based visual relationships of dominant, sub-dominant, and subordinate composition, the curriculum started with simple pieces—three rectilinear forms, two colors, black and white compositions—and then moved to more complex curvilinear forms, dynamic compositions, color gradation, and color transparency.
 She introduced abstract projects to Bach’s piano exercises so students could practice them over and over.

 Reed Reed Kostellow died on September 17, 1988, at the age of 88.
 Her students created the Rowena Reed Kostellow Fund at Pratt in her memory; learn more at rowenafund.org.